anisul-Islam/c-sharp-documentation/README.md

      ```

 4. **switch Statement:**
-   - The `switch` statement is used to select one of many code blocks to be executed.
+   - 4 keywords to remember: switch, case, break and default.
+The `switch` statement is used to select one of many code blocks to be executed.

      ```csharp
      switch (variable)